 Growth Expectations

-Cathedral bells can grow up to five feet tall.
+Cathedral bells can grow up to five feet tall, in my experience.
 It is slow-growing, so it will take multiple years for it to grow this tall.

-Before you add a Kalanchoe pinnata plant to your home, you’ll need to make sure you have the right environment for it.
+Before you add a Kalanchoe pinnata plant to your home, you’ll need to ensure you have the right environment.

 Well-draining soil is essential.
-A potting mix labeled for cacti or succulents is a great choice.
+I find that a potting mix labeled for cacti or succulents is a great choice and works really well.

 You’ll want to avoid potting mixes labeled for houseplants.
 These mixes hold more water than Kalanchoe pinnata prefers.